 Teaching units of measurement.
-The uniformity of KEVA planks can be used as measurement standards in 1, 2 or 3 dimensions.
+KEVA Planks' uniformity can be used as measurement standards in 1, 2, or 3 dimensions.

-Teaching concepts of economics, such as scarcity, natural resources and human resources.
+Teaching concepts of economics such as scarcity, natural resources, and human resources.

 Prompting group discussion and cooperation.
-Build a world together: plan, build and present.
+Build a world together: plan, build, and present.